daglem/reDIP-SX/README.md

 * Two RGB LEDs
 * USB-C receptacle for power, serial, and analog audio
 * 5V tolerant I/O

+In short, a lot of fun is crammed onto a small board!

+For a more purist FPGA platform for MOS 6581/8580 SID emulation, see [reDIP SID](https://github.com/daglem/reDIP-SID).

 ## General use